Committed to Safety: Latest Information on COVID-19 Precautions

 For your convenience and safety, virtual visits via telehealth technology are available to address many non-emergency health concerns.
 Virtual visits allow you to speak with a healthcare provider using a phone, tablet or computer from the comfort of your own home.

 Manatee Memorial Hospital is continuing elective surgeries and procedures.
 Please see the Visitation section below for information on visitors dropping off and picking up patients for outpatient surgeries/procedures.

 LIMITED VISITATION – Be an Advocate for Your Loved One’s Care

 The following is in effect until further notice:

 - Neonatal – Limit of one support person.
 The support person will use antibacterial foam, receive a temperature check and answer a screening questionnaire before entering the hospital.
-The support person will be required to wear a mask upon entry and keep it on at all times.
+The support person is required to wear a mask upon entry and keep it on at all times.

 - Special needs patients, compassionate care/end-of-life situations – All visitors will use antibacterial foam, receive temperature checks and answer screening questionnaires before entering the hospital.
-They will be required to wear masks upon entry and keep them on at all times.
+They are required to wear masks upon entry and keep them on at all times.